Agent-00000047/DiningPhilosophers/README.md

 # Dining Philosophers Problem

-Distributed Akka implementation in Scala and formal verification in P language demonstrating deadlock scenarios and prevention.
+Distributed Akka implementation in Scala and formal verification in P language demonstrating deadlock scenarios and a solution for prevention.

 ## Problem
 Classic concurrency problem: 5 philosophers need 2 adjacent forks to eat.
 All grabbing left fork first → deadlock.